alexoslabs2/injector/README.md

 ### README ####

-Injector a.k.a tr4c1l0rds is a tool to run simultaneous sql injections attacks anonymously.
+Injector a.k.a tr4c1l0rds is a tool to run simultaneous sql injections attacks anonymously using containers.

 ### How do I get set up? ###